 Sioux Falls is considered one of America’s great small cities.
 For Augustana students, it's a laboratory for internships, clinical practice, student teaching, and part- and full-time employment.
 Learn what others are saying about Sioux Falls:

 - Personal finance site WalletHub ranked Sioux Falls as the 4th best city in America to find a job in 2015, with the lowest nationwide unemployment for those who hold bachelor’s degrees.

-- For ten straight years, Sioux Falls has been identified within top 5 in nation for “best small metro for business and careers," according to Forbes.com (2014).
+- For eleven straight years, Sioux Falls has been identified within the top 5 in nation for “best small metro for business and careers," according to Forbes.com (2015).